 The University of Minnesota offers a wide variety of outdoor spaces for concerts, races, and other events.
 Spaces include the plaza in front of Coffman Memorial Union, the Washington Avenue Bridge, and Northrop Plaza.

-Student Recreational Sports Complex (Field/Dome): The Student Recreational Sports Complex can accommodate soccer, ultimate disc, lacrosse, rugby, flag football, and a variety of other sports.
-The artificial field, which is enclosed under a dome in the winter, is 110 yards long by 75 yards wide.
-The natural grass field next to the turf field consists of a softball infield and an outfield big enough to transform into another flag football field.
+URW Sports Field Complex (Field/Dome): The URW Sports Field Complex can accommodate soccer, ultimate disc, lacrosse, rugby, flag football, and a variety of other sports.
+The artificial field, which is enclosed under a dome in the winter, is 120 yards long by 85 yards wide.
+An additional, smaller turf field next to the main field can be used for softball, flag football, or 9v9 soccer.

 Cooke Hall: Constructed in 1938, Cooke Hall is home to two swimming pools that are available for special events, swimming instruction, camps, and open recreation.
 Pool 10, remodeled in 1997, is a shallow-water pool able to accommodate persons with disabilities.
-Pool 15 is a six lane, 25-yard pool with varying depths.
-In addition to the pools, Cooke Hall also houses a gymnasium used for badminton, volleyball, and general recreation.
+Pool 15 is a six-lane, 25-yard pool with varying depths.
+In addition to the pools, Cooke Hall also houses a gymnasium and studio space used for badminton, volleyball, and general recreation.

 Les Bolstad Golf Course: Les Bolstad Golf Course is an 18-hole golf course that has hosted several Big Ten Tournaments.
 The golf course is open to the public and includes a driving range and clubhouse.

 St. Paul Gymnasium: The St. Paul Gymnasium is a historic building located on the University of Minnesota St. Paul campus.
-The building includes an aerobic studio, shallow-water pool, two multi-purpose rooms, fitness center, gymnasium, and a 24-foot rock climbing wall.
+The building includes an aerobics studio, a shallow-water pool, two multi-purpose rooms, a fitness center, a gymnasium, and a 24-foot rock-climbing wall.

 St. Paul Soccer Fields: The St. Paul Soccer Fields are divided into two fields.
 One of the fields is 228 feet by 400 feet and is commonly used as the competitive field; the other field is 250 feet by 464 feet and is often divided into two fields for practice or intramural play.

-University Fieldhouse: The University Fieldhouse was donated at the University of Minnesota after World War II.
-Remodeled in 1985, the University Fieldhouse is now a popular facility for event rentals, including volleyball tournaments, computer fairs, basketball and cheerleading camps, high school science fairs, and Relay for Life.
-The University Fieldhouse houses an indoor running track and four full-size basketball courts.
+University Fieldhouse: The University Fieldhouse was donated to the University of Minnesota after World War II.
+Remodeled in 1985 and newly renovated in 2019, the University Fieldhouse is now a popular facility for event rentals, including volleyball tournaments, basketball and cheerleading camps, high school science fairs, and Relay for Life.
+The University Fieldhouse houses an indoor running track, a 200ft by 102ft artificial turf field, and two full-size basketball courts.

 University Recreation Center: The University Recreation Center is located on the University of Minnesota East Bank campus.
-The newly remodeled Recreation Center houses an expanded fitness center with four tiered levels of state-of-the-art cardiovascular and strength training equipment, a free-weight area, and several additional cardiovascular and stretching spaces.
-The Recreation Center also offers seven multipurpose rooms that can be utilized for group fitness, special events, informational fairs, banquets, and presentations.
+In 2013, the Recreation Center was expanded to include a fitness center with four-tiered levels of state-of-the-art cardiovascular and strength training equipment, a free-weight area, and several additional cardiovascular and stretching spaces.
+The Recreation Center also offers seven multipurpose rooms with built-in audio-visual capabilities that can be utilized for group fitness, special events, informational fairs, banquets, and presentations.
 The Center of Outdoor Adventure is also located in the Recreation center and includes a climbing wall and outdoor equipment rentals.

 West Bank Fields: The West Bank Fields cover an area of 4.8 acres and can be converted into three softball fields, two flag football fields or one soccer field.
 This space has been utilized for events such as Native American Pow Wows, Minnesota Stand Down, and Ultimate Frisbee tournaments.
 The field is illuminated with six light fixtures to allow for night use.